Risk factors are things that can cause a stroke or make it more likely to happen. They are different for everyone.

 Blood disorders can make clots more likely.
 These include essential thrombocytosis, polycythaemia vera, antiphospholipid syndrome, and sickle cell anaemia.

 Genetic disorders can mean a higher risk of specific types of stroke that runs in families.
-For example, CADASIL (strokes in small blood vessels), Ehlers-Danlos syndrome (arteries more likely to break), and fibromuscular dysplasia (damages walls of arteries in the neck).
+For example, CADASIL (strokes in small blood vessels), vascular Ehlers-Danlos syndrome (arteries more likely to break), and fibromuscular dysplasia (damages walls of arteries in the neck).

 Autoimmune conditions can inflame the walls of blood vessels, making them narrower and more likely to clot.